Test Runner CLI for Coding Agents

-Wallaby CLI brings runtime intelligence into agentic coding workflows.
-Whether you’re using Claude Code, Codex CLI, Copilot CLI, OpenCode, Pi, or any other AI coding agent, Wallaby can now run directly from the command line without requiring an editor session or an MCP server to be running.
+Wallaby CLI brings runtime test intelligence into agentic coding workflows.
+Whether you’re using Claude Code, Codex CLI, Copilot CLI, OpenCode, Pi, or any other AI coding agent, Wallaby can now run your tests and report results, coverage, and runtime data directly from the command line, without requiring an editor session or an MCP server to be running.
 This is especially useful for git worktrees and other headless workflows.

 With Wallaby CLI, coding agents can use accurate test and coverage data to validate generated code, improve test quality, and increase coverage.
 Agents can also debug failing tests without modifying source files, reducing unnecessary edits and making iterative workflows more efficient and token-effective.